gonzalo-roberto-diaz/chessKeyPad/README.md

 * The numbers can't start with 0 or 1
 * Keys * and # can't be used

-Quiz enunciations sometimes don't specify it, but it is assumed that repetitions of digits are allowed, if the come form valid piece moves.
-So, 381-8181 is also a valid number.
+Quiz enunciations sometimes don't specifically state this, but it is assumed that digit repetitions are allowed, provided that they come form valid piece movements.
+So, 381-8181 would also be a valid number.

 Also notice that the quiz asks only for the _amount_ of numbers dialed by each piece, not to output the numbers themselves.

-Additional features
+##Additional features

-I want to propose a sulution with these additional features:
+Given those basic requirements, I want to propose a solution with these additional features:

 * It has to be able to output the actual numbers if necessary
 * It can calculate the numbers with or without repetitions

-My solution not only does that, but is also generic enough to be easily applicable to other board shapes, or to pieces with movement different from those of chess.
+My solution not only does that, but is also generic enough to be easily applicable to other board shapes, or to pieces from games other than chess.

 ##Installation and requirements